vtalks/docs/index.md

 ### System cleanup

-Docker cleanup, stop and remove containers and images:
+Stop and remove all docker containers and images:

 ```bash
 docker stop $(docker ps -a -q)